jspahrsummers/Microverse/README.md

 ## Running Linux

 [`VZLinuxBootLoader`](https://developer.apple.com/documentation/virtualization/vzlinuxbootloader) is quite picky about its inputs.
-I had the best luck with [Ubuntu cloud images](https://cloud-images.ubuntu.com/), based on [this helpful comment by @droidix](https://github.com/evansm7/vftool/issues/2#issuecomment-735455161).
+I had the best luck with [Ubuntu cloud images](https://cloud-images.ubuntu.com/), based on [this helpful comment by @droidix on `evansm7/vftool`](https://github.com/evansm7/vftool/issues/2#issuecomment-735455161).

 The following examples assume arm64, but x86_64 should work similarly (presuming you get the correct downloads).